You can’t reach for anything new if your hands are still full of yesterday’s junk. – Louise Smith, Author

 - Clothing.
 Are you holding on to clothes you haven’t worn in more than four years?
 Are you keeping clothes that no longer fit properly, or at all?
 Go through your wardrobe and try everything on.
 If you haven’t worn an item in four years, it doesn’t fit right, or doesn’t have extreme sentimental value, get rid of it.
 Same goes for shoes.
 Donate the items to a local thrift store.
 Doing this will free up more storage space, making way for more beneficial energy (and possibly some great, new clothes).

 - Paperwork.
 Due to the marvels of modern technology, many paper documents we once filed are now able to be stored online.
 The IRS states that most hard copy paperwork should be kept for at least three years.
 More information on record storage can be found on their website here: http://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/How-long-should-I-keep-records.
 Paperwork should be stored neatly in an organized fashion, preferably in a file cabinet or box of some kind.
+If you are someone who likes keeping physical copies, as well having a digital version, that’s not a problem.
+At least you’ll have a backup.
+But in order to keep your home or office looking a bit more spacious, the idea of self storage may come in handy.
+It may be worth looking at sites such as keepsafestorage.com.au to get an idea of the benefits of self storage and what it could potentially do to help you create a cleaner office environment.
+You can keep all unwanted files in there too, to make space for future documents.
+This would definitively work out in your favour.
 Getting rid of unwanted paper will make the occupants of any home or office environment more productive and feel less overwhelmed.

 - Garbage.
 Empty garbage cans when they get full, and remove the waste to a remote location out of the space.
 Same goes for recyclable cans and plastics.
 Store them away from the main environment until they can be collected or redeemed for cash value.
 No one wants garbage hanging around and smelling up the place.
 Garbage can also make the occupant feel very oppressed if it is not dealt with in a timely fashion.